 Eco-friendly products can refer to non-toxic items, organically or sustainably grown or raised plants or animals, biodegradable products and those made from recycled materials including glass, plastic, metal or wood.

 While a vast number of methods and products exist for greening your office, you can whittle it down to a few with which to get started.
-Try these three methods that instantly reduce waste and cut costs.
+Try these methods that instantly reduce waste and cut costs in your office.

 1. Operating in the Cloud

 Create a paperless office by choosing electronic methods of document creation, storage and approvals.
 Rather than print each document or email, use cloud apps and storage to access items on laptops, tablets and mobile phones.
 This reduction in printing saves money, landfill space, energy and speeds processing.

 Today’s office suites also provide SaaS options enabling staff to create, share and edit documents online without needing to print.
 Options like Google’s and Microsoft’s products provide spreadsheets, word processing, database and publishing options.

 2. Institute a Recycling Program